Y3ll0w/JavaScript-Video-Playlist/README.md

 # JavaScript Video Playlist
-JavaScript that automatically run through a video playlist!
+A JavaScript that automatically run through a video playlist!